BenWestgate/Bails/FAQ.md

 It's first and foremost easy to use, free, easy to setup and very private.

+Bails grew from the question:
+> How could everyone keep using Bitcoin easily and safely were it banned?

+Because projects like **Bails** exist and work, the more people who are aware of them, the less likely Bitcoin bans will ever be attempted.

 I believe it's extremely secure in relation to the effort it takes to setup and use.
-Nothing comes close since you get: isolated security focused free open-source OS, Strong encyption, Tor, verify signatures, Bitcoin Core full node, and a secret sharing style paper backup done all in under an hour.
+Nothing comes close since you get: isolated security focused free open-source OS, strong encyption, Tor, verified signatures, Bitcoin Core full node, and a shamir secret sharing paper backup done all in under an hour.
 And it doesn't need a dedicated PC, just a dedicated USB stick.

-The only options that match or come close in backup privacy in similar time span, don't even scratch the surface for anything else security critical and are more error prone.
+The only options that approach the overall privacy in similar setup time span either aren't free, are more error prone and/or give weaker security assurances.

-But it doesn't make the most secure setup possible yet, but that will come in the next version or two after testers give me feedback and tell me what they want to see next.
+Bails does not make the most secure setup possible yet: offline multi-sig airgapped signing, it is meant for fast, easy, extremely private transacting not storing National Treasures but that will come after Beta testers give me feedback and tell me what they want to see most next.

 This would be appropriate for up to half a year's expenses.
-Life savings need multi-signature and offline signers.
+Life savings need multi-signature and offline, airgapped, stateless signers.

 ## How much storage do I need on my test laptop?